MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.21
+  * Beautify perl() output
 *.0.9.20
   * Bugfix.
 When a entry is overwritten, the promise used for it to encode the entry was only deleted.
 It needs to be read first otherwise a thread is kept hanging around.
-*.0.9.19
+  * Bugfix.
+Promise needs to be tested for definiteness before await and delete *.0.9.19
   * Modified taking sections of buf using subbuf
   * perl method modified showing structure of document